 The Society is a democratic organisation operating on the principle of one member one vote regardless of the amount each member has invested.

 The Society is a limited liability entity.
 This means that the most a member can lose is the amount they have invested through the purchase of Community Shares.

 The community benefit society structure means that any person who buys the minimum number of shares becomes a member of the Society.
 Each member then has one vote to exercise at the Annual Members Meeting regardless of how many shares they hold.

 The Governance Rules also provide for a number of other ways in which the membership may hold the Management Committee accountable for the running of the Society, including calling a special general meeting if required.
-Corporate bodies can also be members.

-The Society’s rules can be downloaded here.
+The Society’s Governance Rules can be downloaded here.

 A Membership Application Form can be downloaded here